jexxa-projects/JexxaTutorials/BookStore/README-PatternLanguage.md

         return new ISBN13(value);
     }

-    // implementaion of validateChecksum(String isbn13)
+    // implementation of validateChecksum(String isbn13)

 }
 ```

 ### `DomainEventSender`: Considerations on interface definition

-In large applications it is quite common that you have multiple domain events that have to be published to other
+In large applications, it is quite common that you have multiple domain events that have to be published to other
 applications as so-called integration events.
-To solve this issue at least following solutions exist:
+To solve this issue, at least the following solutions exist:

 *   Method overloading: Provide a specific method for each type of DomainEvent in `DomainEventSender`.
 On the one side,
     this ensures static type safety but could flood your interface if the number of domain events is quite large.

-*   Abstract `DomainEvent` class: This allows to ensure type safety in `DomainEventSender` and also providing only a
+*   Abstract `DomainEvent` class: This allows ensuring type safety in `DomainEventSender` and also providing only a
     single method that is implemented in a generic way.
 This seems to solve all issues from method overloading.
 The
     problem with this approach is that you introduce an interface or abstract base class that must be implemented by all
-    kind of domain events for technical reason.
+    kinds of domain events for technical reasons.
 At first glance, this seems to be a slightly esoteric problem.
 In the
     long run, I've learned that such classes can be a gate opener, allowing technology aspects to enter the application
     core.
 Therefore, I can only recommend such an approach for teams who know how to avoid this.

 *   Publishing an `Object`: An alternative solution is to provide a method accepting a domain event of type `Object`.
     This prevents entering technology aspects into the application core.
-The obvious drawback is that you loose type
+    The obvious drawback is that you lose the type-safety.
-    safety.
-In case you annotated all your classes you can double-check if the domain event is annotated with
+    In case you annotated all your classes, you can double-check if the domain event is annotated with
     `DomainEvent`.
 This prevents publishing arbitrary objects, but this check is performed only during runtime.

 Of course, you can also combine the approaches.
 For example, you can use method overloading, and the implementation uses